DerekFangming/ProjectNingIOS/README.md

 # ProjectNingIOS
 SDK project and a sample app built over the SDK.

-To use this SDK, please import PNService.h in your .h file to access all the methodes in the SDK
+To use this SDK, please import PNService.h in your .h file to access all the methodes in the SDK.

 ## Users